Action of 4 August 1800: Background

-By 1800, the British and French had been at war for seven years and the British dominated the sea, following a number of significant victories over the French, Dutch and Spanish fleets.
-Off every French port, large squadrons of British ships of the line and frigates awaited French movements and whenever possible intercepted and destroyed French merchant vessels and warships.
-While British trading ships travelled in large, well-armed convoys, French ships were forced to slip between harbours to avoid the British blockade.
-To counter British control of the seas, the French periodically despatched squadrons of ships to raid British trade lanes, particularly off West Africa and in the South Atlantic, where the stretched Royal Navy maintained only minimal forces.
+By 1800, Britain and France had been at war for seven years as part of the French Revolutionary Wars, including the then-ongoing War of the Second Coalition.
+The British Royal Navy held control of the sea following a number of major victories over the French, Spanish and Batavian navies.
+Off every French port, large squadrons of British ships of the line and frigates awaited French movements and whenever possible intercepted their ships.
+While British merchantmen travelled in large, well-armed convoys, French ships were forced to slip between harbours to avoid British blockaders.
+To counter Britain's control of the seas, France periodically despatched naval squadrons to raid British shipping, particularly off West Africa and in the South Atlantic, where the stretched Royal Navy maintained only a minimal presence.

-The large convoys of East Indiamen were among the principal targets for any French raider.
-These huge ships sailed from Britain with general cargo, or often military stores and troops, to India or other ports in the Indian Ocean, South East Asia, or China.
-There they would sell their cargoes and take on spices, tea, silk and other luxury goods before making the return journey to Britain.
-A round trip took over a year and an East Indiaman sailing to Britain would routinely carry hundreds of thousands of pounds worth of trade goods; one large convoy that sailed from Canton in January 1804 was worth over £8 million.
+During the French Revolutionary and Napoleonic Wars, convoys of British East Indiamen were among French raiders' principal targets.
+East Indiamen sailed from Britain with general cargo, or often military stores and troops, to the East Indies.
+There, they would sell their cargoes and take on tea, spices, silk or other luxury goods before making the return journey to Britain.
+A round trip took over a year and an East Indiaman sailing to Britain would routinely carry hundreds of thousands of pounds worth of trade goods; one large convoy that set sail from Canton in January 1804 was worth over £8 million.
 East Indiamen were well-protected, armed with up to 30 guns, and generally travelled in large convoys in which the ships could provide one another with mutual protection.
 Such convoys often had a Royal Navy escort, usually including a ship of the line.